Digital Subscriber Line (DSL)

 - Availability of DSL modems by the service providers.

 - Users can use both telephone lines and the internet at the same time.
-And it is because the voice is transferred on other frequencies and digital signals are transferred on others.
+And it is because the voice and digital signals are transferred in different frequencies.

 - Users can choose between different connection speeds and pricing from various providers.